Sockeye salmon run falters, but Idaho officials optimistic

 So, in spring 2018 and 2019, biologists first let the young fish acclimate at the Sawtooth Fish Hatchery near Stanley that has medium-hard water.

-Powell said that when they were released into Redfish Lake Creek later in the spring, survival rates to Lower Granite Dam were about 65 percent.
-That's the best ever recorded.
+Powell said that when they were released into Redfish Lake Creek later in the spring, survival rates to Lower Granite Dam were about 65%.
+That’s the best ever recorded.

 All that bodes well, Powell said, for much larger returns of adult sockeye salmon to the Sawtooth Basin in 2020 and 2021.
 Sockeye salmon typically spend two years in the ocean.